run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/change/use/change-reversion-plan.md

 2. Find the change you want to plan the activity, click on "Open" and then on "Reversion plan”;

-3. It'll be possible to create a Kaban to manage activities registered.
+3. It'll be possible to create a Kanban to manage activities registered.
     Just click on “+Workspace” and complete the data available, for example: title, select the user or group responsible for the task execution, and others.
-    It's also allowed to link a Kaban already created when clicking on the other button related to the “Workspace”.
+    It's also allowed to link a Kanban already created when clicking on the other button related to the “Workspace”.

 4. It's also possible to link actions, notifications, knowledge, and file attachments